 The main draw of beets is their magical health-promoting attributes, which range from decreasing the risks of heart diseases to providing sustained energy.
-This healthy vegetable is so versatile that it can be used in salads, soups, curries, and even desserts.
+This healthy vegetable is so versatile that it can be used in salads, soups, curries, and desserts.

-Beets have been present in human diet for thousands of years and for most part of that period, beets were primarily used as medicine.
+Beets have been present in the human diet for thousands of years, and for the most of that period, beets were primarily used as medicine.
 Ancient Greeks, Romans, and Jews were among the first to cultivate beets for beet greens.
 The root, in ancient times, had medicinal uses.
 The beetroot, red and round as we know it today, did not appear and become popular until the 16th century.
 The popularity of beetroot in recipes increased by the 19th century, mainly in central and eastern Europe.
 In 1900s , the most popular way to eat beets was in pickled form.
 According to the book Super Food: Beetroot, beetroot was the most available pickled vegetable after the Second World War.
 In my opinion, beetroot-- owing to people's heightened interest in whole foods and nutrition, a growing food blogging culture where bloggers invent new ways of cooking practically anything, and scientists' interest in the beets' medicinal benefits-- has made a splendid comeback in our diets in recent years.

 Beets Facts: Buying/storing tips and nutrition information